antfu/eslint-typegen/README.md

 )
 ```

-Run ESLint once, an `eslint-typegen.d.ts` file will be generated to augment ESLint types, and provide you with auto-completion and type-checking for your ESLint rules configuration based on the ESLint plugins you are using.
+Run ESLint once, an `eslint-typegen.d.ts` file will be generated to augment ESLint's `Linter.RulesRecord` types, to provide you with auto-completion and type-checking for your ESLint rules configuration based on the ESLint plugins you are using.

+> It will caluclate the hash from the plugins in your flat config, and only regenerate the types when the hash changes.
+If you want to force regenerate the types, you can delete the `eslint-typegen.d.ts` file and run ESLint again.

 ## Low-level API